blitze/phpBB-ext-sitemaker/docs/docs/developer-extensions.md

 			)
 		));
 ```
-The util class will, of course, need to be added to your service definition like so `- '@blitze.sitemaker.icon_picker'` and defined in your constructor `\blitze\sitemaker\services\util $util`.
+The util class will, of course, need to be added to your service definitions in config.yml like so: `- '@blitze.sitemaker.util'` and defined in your block's constructor `\blitze\sitemaker\services\util $util`.

 And that's it.
 We're done!